jjweston/omega-codex/readme.md

 ## Building and Running

-To build Omega Codex: `mvn package`
+To build Omega Codex, and run the unit tests: `mvn package`

+To run the integration tests: `mvn verify`

 To run the *Embedding* proof of concept: `mvn exec:java -P embed`